aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-et/_index.md

 ---
 title: Java XLS to ET - XLS to ET Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to ET in Java.
-Java Convert XLS to ET saveformat.
-Java XLS to ET format.
-Save XLS to ET Java.
+Convert XLS to ET quickly and easily with Aspose.Cells.
+Java XLS to ET.
+Java Save XLS to ET.
+Save XLS as ET using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to ET in Java., Java XLS to ET saveformat., XLS to ET Java., Java Convert XLS to ET]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to ET in Java., Save XLS to ET using Java., Java XLS to ET saveformat., XLS to ET Converter., Java Save XLS as ET]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}